 - The technique for trail running with your dog

-- How to know when your dog is tired
+- How to know when your dog is tired during a run

 - Running with your dog off-leash